-If the Installation Instructions are properly followed, the piers should be level, and they should not have structural cracks as a result of improper handling or pin driving.
-(Surface spalls or chips may occur during driving or handling, but these are not structural, and will not affect the pier.)
-A structural crack is a fissure running internally into the pier.
-It is perpendicular to the outer face of the pier and heads inward to the pier core.
-This can weaken the pier strength and/or allow water to penetrate and cause freeze/thaw problems in the concrete.
-If a pier is more than 5 degrees out of level, the symmetry of the pin pairs may be compromised, and the pier should be removed and correctly reinstalled.
-If a pier has a structural crack, it should NOT be patched.
+If the "INSTALLATION INSTRUCTIONS" (page 8) are properly followed, the concrete heads should be level, and they should not have structural cracks as a result of improper handling or pin driving.
+(Surface spalls or chips may occur during driving or handling, but these are not structural, and will not affect the concrete head.)
+A structural crack is a fissure running internally into the head.
+It is perpendicular to the outer face of the head and runs inward to its core.
+This can weaken the strength of the pier head and/or allow water to penetrate and cause freeze/thaw problems in the concrete.
+If a concrete head has a structural crack, it should NOT be patched.
 It must be removed and replaced.